ILIAS-eLearning/ILIAS/README.md

 // So there's something wrong, and we most likely want to reprompt the user with
-// the form, stating the problem.

-// ... and call another render function on the builder with said dict. echo "This will show some HTML of the formlet with error messages:\n";
+// the form, stating the problem. echo "This will show some HTML of the formlet with error messages:\n";
 echo $form->display();